abstract-theory/django-friendly-bots/README.rst

 Requirements
 ------------------------
-The included tests have been successfully run on Django versions 1.9, 2.0, 3.0.
+The included tests have been run successfully on the following Django versions: 1.9, 2.0, 3.0, 4.0.

 Installation